Former One Direction member Liam Payne found dead in Buenos Aires

 Local media in Argentina reported that Payne had been in Buenos Aires to attend the concert of his former One Direction bandmate Niall Horan.

-In 2010, Payne and Horan had auditioned separately, along with Zayn Malik, Harry Styles and Louis Tomlinson, for the UK singing competition The X Factor.
+In 2010, Payne and Horan auditioned separately, along with Zayn Malik, Harry Styles and Louis Tomlinson, for the UK singing competition The X Factor.

 While none of the boys advanced individually, they were grouped together by record executive Simon Cowell and his fellow judges.
 They went on to become one of the most successful boy bands in history.